 If you’ve ever taken the time to look into the effect plastic can have on the planet, you’re sure to have stumbled across something called The Great Pacific Garbage Patch.
 The Great Pacific Garbage Patch is a collection of marine debris that has all gathered in the same area and it is located from the West Coast of North America to Japan.
 The marine debris here is comprised mostly of plastic that has been deposited into our oceans.
 This plastic waste is largely from households and the everyday use of plastic, much of which cannot be disposed of properly.

 Now more than ever the world uses an extraordinarily large amount of plastic.
-In fact, in the last 10 years the world has used more plastic than it did in the last century.
-Using a lot of plastic negatively impacts the planet and it’s important that, as individuals, we take steps towards reducing this amount on a daily basis.
+In fact, in the last 10 years, the world has used more plastic than it did in the last century.
+Using a lot of plastic negatively impacts the planet and it’s important that, as individuals, we take steps towards reducing this amount daily.
 Not only does this contribute to the efforts of others around the world who are doing the same but it also helps you to live a greener life, one that is much more aware of the impact using a lot of plastic can have.
 Luckily, cutting down on the amount of plastic you use isn’t as difficult as you may assume and there’s a lot of small changes you can make that’ll have a huge difference.

-Whether you live alone, as a couple or as part of a large family there are ways to cut down on the amount of plastic you use.
+Whether you live alone, as a couple, or as part of a large family there are ways to cut down on the amount of plastic you use.
 These small lifestyle changes go a long way to helping you lead a greener life, as well as benefiting the world around you.
-In fact, more and more people are now realising that cutting down on plastic isn’t as difficult as they first thought and the benefits far outweigh the little more effort you have to put into the day.
-If enough people where to act in a similar way, who’s to say how much of a change could be made.
+In fact, more and more people are now realizing that cutting down on plastic isn’t as difficult as they first thought and the benefits far outweigh the little more effort you have to put into the day.
+If enough people were to act in a similar way, who’s to say how much of a change could be made.

 1. Use Reusable Bags

 Rather than using plastic bags every time you go to the grocery store or shopping mall, take a re-usable cloth bag instead.
-Plastic bags don’t last long but they do take hundreds of years degrade.
+Plastic bags don’t last long but they do take hundreds of years to degrade.
 However, a reusable bag is less likely to break and can be used again and again with very little plastic waste.

 2. Avoid Plastic Straws

 Regardless of why you need a straw, try to avoid using a plastic one.
-Similarly to plastic bags, plastic bags are used once and then discarded.
+Similar to plastic bags, plastic bags are used once and then discarded.
 Instead, try a glass or stainless steel version and use it multiple times.